Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/index.md

 3. Next, create the lambda function itself in the N. Virginia Region (code `us-east-1`).

-    In Lambda Management, create a new function `Mylambda`.
+    In Lambda Management, create a new function `MyLambda`.
 There will be no blueprint because you are going to paste the code below (which is an example code snippet).
 For the execution role, choose the `LambdaExecutor` created previously.

     **Note**: The following code snippet is only an example.
 The Kong AWS Lambda plugin supports all runtimes provided by AWS.
 See the list of runtimes in the **AWS Lambda** > **Functions** > **Create function** dialog.